honolulufishing/Benders-decomposition-using-Matlab/README.md

             500              4500           out of memory  0.010      0.325
             600              5400           out of memory  0.011      0.434

-In summary, We can see that our MGBD runs more quickly than GBD and global solver by MOSEK.
+In summary, we can see that our MGBD runs more quickly than GBD and global solver by MOSEK.

 If you have any questions, please feel free to contact me.
 Thank you.